 If a Ph.D. student has passed a foreign language examination at another university for the M.A. degree, he or she may not substitute that examination for one taken at WSU.

 Language examinations at the doctoral level will be administered and evaluated by the Department of Foreign Languages and Cultures at Washington State University.
-Students should obtain a copy of the document entitled “Fulfillment of the Foreign Language Translation Requirement for Graduate Students in Other Departments” and following the procedure outlined therein.
-The application form for the translation exam can be found here.
+Students should obtain a copy of the document entitled “Fulfillment of the Foreign Language Translation Requirement for Graduate Students in Other Departments” and following the procedure and using the application form outlined therein.

 The Department of History allows a PhD student to take a language course numbered 306 or higher with a B or better or Spanish 600 offered by the Department of Foreign Languages and Cultures to fulfill the foreign language requirement for the PhD in History.
 However, a PhD student who wishes to take Spanish 600 (S/F) to satisfy this requirement must obtain preapproval from his/her major professor and the Director of Graduate Studies.

 Once the appropriate foreign languages faculty has evaluated the translation exam, the School of Languages, Cultures, and Race must report the results to the student and the major professor and deliver a corrected copy of the translation exam to the major professor.
 In case of a divided judgment regarding the results of the exam, the major professor may request that the chair of the Department of History identify and contact a qualified third party to adjudicate the dispute.
 If any question concerning the results remain, the Graduate Studies Committee will determine the final outcome in consultation with the major professor.
 The Committee reserves the right to require that the student take a second translation exam.

 Once the student has successfully completed the foreign language requirement, the major professor must report the results to the Graduate Studies Committee for the purpose of maintaining the student’s record.
 A corrected copy of each examination taken will be placed in the student’s file.